Agony for Wall St. economists, investors as Fed meets

-TOKYO The dollar edged up in Asian trading on Friday, poised for weekly gains after solid U.S. economic data contrasted with figures showing euro zone inflation cooling.

-WASHINGTON/NEW YORK Wall Street's top economists are on unfamiliar ground: as the Federal Reserve decides whether to raise interest rates, for the first time in years they are deeply divided on what will happen.
+WASHINGTON/NEW YORK, Sept 16 Wall Street's top economists are on unfamiliar ground: as the Federal Reserve decides whether to raise interest rates, for the first time in years they are deeply divided on what will happen.

 Some observers of the world's most powerful central bank, which will announce its decision on Thursday, blame the Fed for being unusually enigmatic and sending mixed signals.
 Is it truly "data-dependent" or has it been swayed by the recent China-induced market gyrations?